IAmJonoBo/n00plicate/README.md

 We welcome feedback and contributions while 2.0 takes shape:

 1. Review [`CONTRIBUTING.md`](CONTRIBUTING.md) and adopt the coding standards.
-2. Look for `mimic-2.0` issues in GitHub Projects → “Mimic 2.0 Delivery”.
+2. Look for `n00plicate-2.0` issues in GitHub Projects → "n00plicate 2.0 Delivery".
 3. Keep pull requests focused, with docs and tests covering new behaviour.
 4. Mention which phase (from the implementation plan) your work targets.